-Relentless attacks pound last defenders holed up in Mariupol
+Putin tells forces not to storm Ukraine holdout in Mariupol

 On the battlefield, Ukraine said Moscow continued to mount assaults across the east, probing for weak points in Ukrainian defensive lines.
 Russia said it launched hundreds of missile and air attacks on targets that included concentrations of troops and vehicles.

 The Kremlin’s stated goal is the capture of the Donbas, the mostly Russian-speaking eastern region that is home to coal mines, metal plants and heavy-equipment factories.
-Detaching it would give Putin a badly needed victory two months into the war, after the botched attempt to storm the capital, Kyiv.
+Detaching it from the rest of Ukraine would give Putin a badly needed victory two months into the war, after the botched attempt to storm the capital, Kyiv.

-In a nationwide video address, Ukraine President Volodymyr Zelenskyy said the Russians were not “abandoning their attempts to score at least some victory by launching a new, large-scale offensive.”
+The U.K. Defense Ministry said Russian forces were advancing from staging areas in the Donbas toward Kramatorsk, which continues to suffer from persistent rocket attacks.

 Gov. Serhiy Haidai said the Russians, after seizing the small city of Kreminna, are now threatening the cities of Rubizhne and Popasna.
 He urged all residents to evacuate immediately.